Skip to content

 Attention disguised as connection.

-We know this is not healthy for us, in fact a lot of smart people have collected the data to prove just how bad it is: heightened nervous systems, fried attention spans, disrupted sleeping patterns, pushed consumption, and of course increased loneliness.
+We know this is not healthy for us, in fact a lot of smart people have collected the data to prove just how bad it is: heightened nervous systems, fried attention spans, disrupted sleeping patterns, pushed consumption, and of course - increased loneliness.
 But our attention keeps getting involuntarily stolen via dopamine hits, no wonder we lose the battle with our phones on the daily.

-So the art of hanging out is fading because we can’t handle not being constantly stimulated.
+The art of hanging out is fading because we can’t handle not being constantly stimulated.

-But while we’ve all been busy existing in the cloud and consuming content, our tangible third places have quietly dwindled in the background.
+And while we’ve all been busy existing in the cloud and consuming content, our tangible third places have quietly dwindled in the background.
 Many of the spaces that once invited casual connection - cafés, bars, even bookstores - now come with an unspoken expectation: spend money, or don’t stay too long.

 But the cost isn’t just a few wasted hours or screen-fatigued eyes, it’s a slow erosion of something deeper.
 Of real connection.
 Of casual conversation.
+Of random intrigue.
 Of our ability to stumble into new friendships, overhear a great idea, or feel a low-key sense of belonging that comes from being in a room full of strangers who might become something more.
 We’re not just losing time, we’re losing place.
 And with that, the chance to feel part of something alive and shared.

-But if there’s one thing I’ve discovered (admittedly by accident, thanks to my dog’s daily insistence on neighborhood walks) it’s that community isn’t gone.
-It’s just quieter now.
-Community is happening in the in-between spaces: in loosely organized park meetups, zine fairs in backyards, burger joint vinyl sessions, and intimate readings held in someone's living room.
+Community is gathering in the in-between spaces: in loosely organized park meetups, zine fairs in backyards, burger joint vinyl sessions, and intimate readings held in someone's living room.
 Somewhere between the extremes of dolce far niente and your overpriced cocktail bar, there’s a collective desire to gather without the performance.

-Hope to see your at the functions!
+Hope to see you at the functions!

 owner & freelance flâneur